 Employment tax credits, such as the Work Opportunity Tax Credit (WOTC), can be extremely lucrative for employers who meet the criteria, especially upon streamlining WOTC and learning how to realize the full potential of this tax incentive.
 As a federal tax credit program open to all employers, WOTC is designed to encourage businesses to hire individuals from certain targeted groups, who have traditionally faced barriers to employment.

-WOTC credits range between $2,400 and $9,600 for each qualified new employee, thus providing companies with possibility to earn thousands of dollars.
+WOTC credits range between $2,400 and $9,600 for each qualified new employee, thus providing companies with the possibility to earn thousands of dollars.
 These dollar-for-dollar credits may reduce federal income tax and may even be carried forward if a company is unable to use them in the current year.

 The tax credit is equal to 25% or 40% of a new employee’s first-year wages, up to the maximum for the target group to which the employee belongs.
 Employers will earn 25% if the employee works at least 120 hours and 40% if the employee works at least 400 hours.

-Despite being a program that provides incentives to employers who hire groups that may struggle to find work elsewhere, many companies do not take advantage of the WOTC program due to shifting regulation and labor intensive administration that can make it difficult to realize its full benefits.
+Despite being a program that provides incentives to employers who hire groups that may struggle to find work elsewhere, many companies do not take advantage of the WOTC program due to shifting regulations and labor-intensive administration that can make it difficult to realize its full benefits.
 Deadlines can cause applying for WOTC to be an extremely overwhelming process as well as identifying new hires that qualify.

 Not using incentives such as WOTC means that companies are wasting an excellent opportunity to save money.
 With this program in place, organizations reduce their federal tax liability and increase cash flow.
 As a result, WOTC can help employers make their companies more profitable by having an impact on their bottom-line and enabling them to improve their margins and sustainability.